Astable Multivibrator Circuit Using Op-amp

 Schmitt Trigger Circuit

-The above schematic shows an Op-amp circuit with positive feedback, when an Op-amp is configured with positive feedback, it’s commonly known as the Schmitt trigger.
+The above schematic shows an Op-amp circuit with positive feedback.
+When an Op-amp is configured with positive feedback, it’s commonly known as the Schmitt trigger.
 But for the sake of simplicity, let’s understand the Schmitt trigger circuit.

 This circuit uses a voltage divider to use a device in the output voltage and feeds that to the non-inverting terminal.
 But because of the positive feedback, the output will continuously grow until it reaches saturation.